-- The current location (base directory) of your primary working file (the folder of the working text, Scrivener or index file).
+- The location (base directory) of your primary working file (the folder of the working text, Scrivener or index file).

 /Developer/usr/bin:/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin.
 You can add your own by setting the PATH variable as needed and appending or overwriting Marked’s path (e.g. PATH=/usr/local/yourfolder:$PATH).

-- The home directory of the current user.
+- The home directory of the logged-in user.
 Python and other scripts which rely on the HOME variable being set will pick this up automatically, but it’s available for other uses in your scripts.

 - The extension of the primary file being processed.
 This variable allows you to script different processes based on the type of file being viewed.
 For example, if $MARKED_EXT == “md” run your preferred Markdown processor, but if $MARKED_EXT == “textile” run a Textile processor.